-The Financial Statements for the year ended 31 December 2019 and the comparative period have been prepared in accordance with Sri Lanka Accounting Standards (SLFRS and LKAS).
+The financial statements for the year ended 31 December 2021 and the comparative period have been prepared in accordance with Sri Lanka Accounting Standards (SLFRS and LKAS).

-The Board appointed Audit Committee Chaired by an Independent Non-Executive Director who possesses qualifications and experience in accountancy and audit assists the Directors to discharge their responsibility on the integrity of financial reporting system and monitoring the effectiveness and adequacy of internal control system.
-This Committee has made an independent assessment of the financial reporting system of the Bank and confirmed that to the best of its knowledge and belief the Financial Statements issued for external purposes by the Bank complied with Sri Lanka Accounting Standards and complies with the statutory provisions of the Companies Act No. 07 of 2007 and Banking Act No. 30 of 1988 as amended.
-The Report of The Audit Committee is given in the chapter on Stewardship of the Annual Report.
+The Board appointed Audit Committee chaired by an Independent Non-Executive Director who possesses qualifications and experience in accountancy and audit assists the Directors to discharge their responsibility on the integrity of financial reporting system and monitoring the effectiveness and adequacy of internal control system.
+This Committee has made an independent assessment of the financial reporting system of the Bank and confirmed that to the best of its knowledge and belief the financial statements issued for external purposes by the Bank complied with Sri Lanka Accounting Standards and complies with the statutory provisions of the Companies Act No. 07 of 2007 and Banking Act No. 30 of 1988 as amended.
+The Report of the Audit Committee is on pages 148 to 150.

-The Directors are in agreement with the assessment of the Audit Committee on the reliability of financial reporting system of the Bank and confirm that the Financial Statements prepared for external use is in accordance with relevant accounting principles and regulatory requirements.
-As part of institutional checks and balances and accountability, in addition to this Statement of Directors’ Responsibilities in relation to Financial Statements, the Directors have included the Chief Executive’s and Chief Financial Officer’s Statement of Responsibility.
+The Directors are in agreement with the assessment of the Audit Committee on the reliability of financial reporting system of the Bank and confirm that the financial statements prepared for external use is in accordance with relevant accounting principles and regulatory requirements.
+As part of institutional checks and balances and accountability, in addition to this Statement of Directors’ Responsibilities in relation to Financial Statements, the Directors have included the Chief Executive’s and Chief Financial Officer’s Statement of Responsibility on page 164.

 By Order of the Board,

 Ms A Withana